French winter train tickets are now live! Find travel dates and carriers here… Book me in

 You can use a Eurail Pass if you’re not a European citizen or resident.
 If you're a European citizen or a non-European who is an official legal resident of a European country, you can use an Interrail Pass instead.

-FAQs for Milan to Rome
+FAQs about the train journey from Milan to Rome

 Want to know more about your journey from Milan to Rome?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.